luxeengine/luxe-docs/docs/learn/modifiers/custom-modifiers.md

 you would make a file named `door.modifier.wren` in your project, typically inside a `system/door.modifier.wren` by convention.

+!!! note ""
+    In a Wren file, `This` is a built in variable for "module id".

 This file contains three important pieces that we'll get into below:

   - A description of your system **data** per entity